 Average and median ranges of weekly, 4-hour, and lower timeframes might also show some interesting results if recorded and compared for different months and seasons.

-Additionally, switching from the ADR to ATR (Average True Range) can also yield interesting results, especially in weekly timeframe, where gaps can be found in Forex rates.
+Additionally, switching from the ADR to ATR (Average True Range) can also yield interesting results, especially in the weekly timeframe, where gaps can be found in Forex rates.